radcamp/radcamp.github.io/NYC2019/index.md

 their system and with little or no computational experience.
 We encourage all scientists to submit their application.
 We especially welcome women and under-represented minorities and early stage students, or early-career faculty with the potential to pass on skills to large groups.
-Note that you will be responsible for your own lodging, transportation, and meals We will provide coffee and snacks during breaks.
+Note that you will be responsible for your own lodging, transportation, and meals.
+We will provide coffee and snacks during breaks.
 Please only apply to the workshop if you acknowledge that if accepted, you will commit logistically and economically to attend.
 A registration fee ($15 per weekend) will be due upon acceptance.
 Nobody will be turned away for lack of funding - if you would like